-For Outstandings, such as young adult patroller, we can use more than one letter to bolster the presentation, but the entire material presented must be 4 pages or less
+For Outstanding's, such as young adult patroller, we can use more than one letter to bolster the presentation, but the entire material presented must be 4 pages or less

-12.7.3.2 OUTSTANDING LARGE ALPINE SKI PATROL

-(41 or more patrollers)
+12.7.3.2 - Outstanding Large Alpine Ski Patrol (41 or more patrollers)

-Intent: In determining the number of members registered with a ski patrol, all members who are registered as primary and secondary registrants shall be included in the total membership count for this award.
+All registered members (primary and secondary) shall be included in the total membership count for this award.
 Nominations for Outstanding Patrol shall only be accepted from a single patrol registered with the NSP.
 If there are two or more separately registered patrols at the same area/resort (i.e., geographic division registrant, alpine or Nordic patrol registrant or Professional Division registrant), only the members and achievements of one patrol will be considered per nomination.

-No information can be used dating back past four years including the past season
+No information can be used dating back past four years including the current season

-12.7.3.3 OUTSTANDING SMALL ALPINE SKI PATROL

-(40 or fewer members)
+12.7.3.3 - Outstanding Small Alpine Ski Patrol (40 or fewer members)

-Intent: In determining the number of members registered with a ski patrol, all members who are registered as primary and secondary registrants shall be included in the total membership count for this award.
+All registered members (primary and secondary) shall be included in the total membership count for this award.
 Nominations for Outstanding Patrol shall only be accepted from a single patrol registered with the NSP.
-If there are two or more separately registered patrols at the same area/resort (i.e., geographic division registrant, alpine or Nordic patrol registrant or Professional Division registrant), only the members and achievements of one patrol will be considered per nomination.
+If there are two or more separately registered patrols at the same area/resort (i.e., geographic division registrant, alpine or Nordic patrol registrant or Professional Division registrant), only the members and achievements of the nominated patrol will be considered.